Cauda Equina Syndrome Claims

 How much does it cost to make a cauda equina claim?

-Give us a call on 0117 325 2929 to speak to a member of our team about your cauda equina injury and what to do next.
+To speak to a member of our team about your cauda equina injury and what to do next, give us a call on 0117 325 2929.
 We handle all calls with compassion and in total confidence.

-Alternatively, you can fill out our online enquiry form and a member of our team will be in touch.
+Alternatively, you can fill out our online enquiry form and a member of our Medical Negligence team will be in touch.